OscPop/Transkribo/README.md

 ## Files and folders
-The different aspects of the project are presented in various jupyter notebooks for a more interactive walkthrough.
+The different aspects of the project are presented in various jupyter notebooks for a more interactive walkthrough with comments and help along the way.